Alpine Ascents Elbrus Frequently Asked Questions

 How much should I tip my guide and staff?

-$150 total is the suggested tips for all Russian guides and you may have some perfunctory tips at hotels and at time of transport.
+10% of the total trip costs is the suggested tip amount for all American and Russian guides together, and you may have some perfunctory tips at hotels and at time of transport.
 Tipping is not required but a common practice.
-Climbers may also opt to tip the Western guide ( $100+ is an average tip)

 How do I register for this expedition?